torvik-lang/torvik-lang.github.io/content/index.md

 ## Install

 Torvik runs on **Linux** and **Windows** (x86-64); macOS is planned once real Apple hardware is available for testing.
+You'll need **clang** on your PATH, and on most Linux distributions **lld** and **llvm** are separate packages worth installing at the same time - clang alone is enough for ordinary programs, but freestanding (`--bare`) builds also need `ld.lld` and `llvm-objcopy`:

+- Gentoo: `sudo emerge sys-devel/clang sys-devel/lld sys-devel/llvm`
+- Fedora / RHEL: `sudo dnf install clang lld llvm`
+- Debian / Ubuntu: `sudo apt install clang lld llvm`
+- Arch: `sudo pacman -S clang lld llvm`
+- Solus: `sudo eopkg install clang lld llvm`
-You'll need `clang` on your PATH - on Linux install it from your package manager (`sudo apt install clang`, Solus: `sudo eopkg install clang`); on Windows, LLVM/clang with a MinGW-w64 sysroot (the installer checks and points you in the right direction if it's missing).
+- openSUSE: `sudo zypper install clang lld llvm`

+On Windows, LLVM/clang with a MinGW-w64 sysroot (the installer checks and points you in the right direction if it's missing).

 Linux: